The Best Homeowners Insurance Companies in Ohio

-Ohio’s average annual premiums for homeowners insurance are on the lower side — $819 per year for an HO-3 policy, compared to $1,173 nationwide.
+Ohio’s annual premiums for homeowners insurance are on the lower side — on average $819 per year for an HO-3 policy, compared to the nationwide average of $1,173.
 That said, how much you’ll pay can vary a lot depending on your home’s size, your assets, and your address.
 Use our tool to find your best rates:

 Enter your ZIP code to see the best rates in your area:

-How We Found the Best Homeowners Insurance in Ohio
+How We Found the Best Homeowners Insurance Companies in Ohio

 Ohio Homeowners Insurance Reviews

 What we really like about Allstate are its excellent customer resources.
 The company’s website is chock-full of educational material, and explains home insurance in a way that’s easy to understand — even for first time homeowners.
 We also love its Common and Costly Claims tool, which finds the most common home insurance claims by zip code and is incredibly helpful for figuring out what types of coverage you need.

 Allstate’s online quote tool is uniquely thorough, too.
 It lets you choose from three different policy types — standard, choice, and premium — so you can see how pricing and coverage compare at each level.
 With a premium policy, for instance, you get identity theft coverage and reimbursement for green improvements, as well as lower deductibles and higher levels of protection for both dwelling and personal property.

 The other great thing about Allstate?
 It has one of the longest discount lists we’ve seen.
 Customers can save by bundling home and auto insurance, installing safety devices, staying claims free — even by setting up autopay or being retired.
 The sample quote we requested for a choice policy netted six discounts automatically, saving us more than $350.